rmoe/k8s-jenkins/README.md

 ![Additional container](images/new_container.png?raw=true)

 ### 5. Build Docker images
 Docker images can be built as part of the pipeline.
+Create another container named 'build' using the alpine image.
-The docker socket from the host needs to be shared with the agent containers by creating a host path volume.
+The docker socket from the host also needs to be shared with the agent containers by creating a host path volume.

 Volume configuration is under "Manage Jenkins" > "Configure Jenkins" > "Cloud".
 ![Docker volume](images/docker_volume.png?raw=true)